Contrast-Security-OSS/docs/content/installation/java/package/scheduled-updates-curl.md

 Some users like to automatically update their Contrast Java agent software to the latest version.
 Linux users can schedule Java agent updates from Maven Central using common Linux tools `cron` and `curl`.
 The following instructions show you how to configure a scheduled Java agent job on an Ubuntu 18.04 Linux host.

+> **Note:** Use your preferred editor to create a file with the following contents.
+The examples provided use `tee` to create the file.

+## Before You Start

-If you want to perform each step as you follow along with this guide, you can use [Vagrant](https://www.vagrantup.com/) to create a new Ubuntu 18.04 virtual machine.
+If you want to perform each step as you follow along with this guide, you can use [Vagrant](https://www.vagrantup.com/) to create a new Ubuntu 18.04 virtual machine:

 ```console
 vagrant init ubuntu/bionic64